wabarr/hompal-stats/lapply.md

 lapply() in the homework - a better way
 ========================================================
-Writing a function to pull out the p values is SO MUCH easier to read!
+Writing a function to pull out p values is MUCH easier to read!

 ```r